 Food & Restrooms

-Food is available at two restaurants, Honeymoon Cafe and Honeymoon Pavilion.
-Both restaurants are located on the south side beach which is closest to the entrance.
-Each offers a variety of cooked foods such as hamburgers, hot dogs, fried fish and fries along with ice cream, water and sodas.
+Food is available at two shops, Honeymoon Cafe and Honeymoon Pavilion.
+Each offers various cooked foods such as hamburgers, hot dogs, fried fish and fries, and ice cream, water, and sodas.
 Sit on their patios and you’ll have a great view of the water while you eat.

-You can also bring your own cooler and food if you’d like.
-Leave the alcohol behind because alcohol is not permitted at Florida State Parks.
-If you feel like enjoying a beer or wine while on Honeymoon Island you can visit one of the restaurants.
-They sell alcoholic beverages but they must be consumed on the restaurants’ patio areas.
+You can also bring a cooler and food if you’d like.
+Leave the alcohol behind, though, because no alcohol is allowed at Florida state parks.
+If you feel like enjoying a beer or wine while on Honeymoon Island, you can visit one of the restaurants.
+They sell alcoholic beverages, but you have to drink them on the restaurants’ patio areas.